manish9427/Java-Programming/readme.md

 # Convert
 - String str = Integer.toString(num); //Convert the integer to a string
+- String str = String.valueOf(num); //Convert the integer to a string
 - int reversedNum = Integer.parseInt(reversedStr); // Convert the reversed string back to an integer